-- Protection - protect from further injury (for example by using a support or high-top, lace-up shoes)
+Protect from further injury (for example by using a support or high-top, lace-up shoes).

-- Rest - avoid activity for the first 48-72 hours following injury
+Avoid activity for the first 48 to 72 hours following injury.

-- Ice - apply ice wrapped in a damp towel for 15-20 minutes every 2-3 hours during the day for the first 48-72 hours following the injury.
-This should not be left on whilst the person is asleep
+Apply ice wrapped in a damp towel for 15 to 20 minutes every two to three hours during the day for the first 48 to 72 hours following the injury.
+This should not be left on whilst the person is asleep.

-- Compression - with a simple elastic bandage or elasticated tubular bandage, which should be snug but not tight, to help control swelling and support the injury.
-This should be removed before going to sleep
+Compress with a simple elastic bandage or elasticated tubular bandage, which should be snug but not tight, to help control swelling and support the injury.
+This should be removed before going to sleep.